SN-ICE/Retreat2024/tutorial_hostphot/README.md

 ## Requirements

-It is recommended to use an environment to install HostHhot.
+It is recommended to use an environment to install Hostphot.
 All the requirements for this tutorial are in the `requirements.txt` file.

 ```python
 conda create -n tutorial pip  # environment called 'tutorial'